thomasWeise/oa/performance/statistics/average/README.md

 Often, the measured numbers "look messier" and the relationships of the numbers are not so obvious.
 Often, we use more instances and algorithms.
 It becomes harder to see whether and which algorithms perform different, better, worse, or equal.
-Thus, we may often want to normalize them by picking one algorithm as "standard" and dividing them by its measurements.
+Thus, we may often want to scale them by picking one algorithm as "standard" and dividing them by its measurements.
 Let's say $\algorithmStyle{A}_1$ was a well-known heuristic.
-We want to use it as baseline for comparison and normalize our data by it.
+We want to use it as baseline for comparison and scale our data by it.

 | | **$\algorithmStyle{A}_1$** |$\algorithmStyle{A}_2$ | $\algorithmStyle{A}_3$ |
 |--:|--:|--:|--:|